aheuss59/election-blog2/content/post/2024-09-13-blog-post-2-the-economy/index.md

 ## The Choice Not to Add More Predictive Variables

-One method we could consider to make improve our economic model of vote share is to add more economic predictive variables to get a better picture of the economy.
+One method we could consider to improve our economic model of vote share is to add more economic predictive variables to get a better picture of the economy.
 However, if different economic variables are highly correlated with one another, we may run into issues of co-linearity which interferes with model performance.
 I tested several possible predictive economic variables for co-linearity and found that annual GDP is strongly correlated with RDPI and adjusted closing stock prices, so those measures will be excluded.
 On the other hand, Q2 GDP growth and Q2 RDPI growth are very uncorrelated, as are annual GDP and unemployment and Q2 GDP growth and annual GDP.